WiFire/api/README.md

 ## Making a request

-All URLs start with https://wifireapi.mobstac.com/api/v1/
+All URLs start with https://wifireapi.mobstac.com/api/v1/.
 We use HTTP Basic auth for request authorization.

+*NOTE*: All API requests must come from a pre-whitelisted public IP address that belongs to your server.
+Your API key is tied to the IP address, so requests from other IPs are automatically rejected.

+We also rate-limit API requests to ensure you don't overload our server.

 ## API Endpoints

 ### 1. Hotspots

-Public WiFi networks are called Hotspots in the WiFire world.
+Public WiFi networks in the WiFire database are called Hotspots.
 The following endpoints are available:

 #### `GET /hotspots`